EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 4. Sample list setup screen on MailChimp

 == Changelog ==
+= 2.0.3 =
+* Add labels to table option for form

 = 2.0.2 =
-*Fix class MCAPI conflict issue
+* Fix class MCAPI conflict issue
-*Automtically check for jquery if not use version 1.7.1 *fix jquery conflict issue (specifically when multiple instance of "jQuery(document).ready..."
+* Automtically check for jquery if not use version 1.7.1
+* fix jquery conflict issue (specifically when multiple instance of "jQuery(document).ready..."
-*fix jquery conflict with ".cycle" jquery command commonly used in slideshows.
+* fix jquery conflict with ".cycle" jquery command commonly used in slideshows.
-*add jquery libraries 1.7.1 and protype
+* add jquery libraries 1.7.1 and protype
-*use "noConflict" in each jquery instance to avoid future conflicts.
+* use "noConflict" in each jquery instance to avoid future conflicts.
-*update Yikes about us info.
+* update Yikes about us info.

 = 2.0.1 =